 Din Tai Fung

 Click on the link above for details of the nearest location

 Seeing a new city through the eyes of a local is one way to really appreciate the culture.
 I love Tony’s tours with Betelbox, I’ve done the Geylang ‘Sins and Salvation’ walk and also organised a curated walk around Chinatown for a private group.
 Tony’s knowledge of Singapore is beyond compare, and he’s a great guy too.
 You can read more about his tours here.

 For a private food and walking tour you can also check out Singabites.
 These small group walking tours are ideal if you have a few guests in town.
 They cover a range of locations and the tours include a ‘Health Tour’ that puts a focus on Chinese and Indian food used in health treatments.
 I’m booking these guys for my next visitors to town!
 Check out their website below for the range of tours.

 Visit Tiong Bahru

 If you’re after a traditional neighbourhood, close to the city and offering an abundance of food related options to entice you, then Tiong Bahru is the place to go.
 This little enclave is close to the city but worlds away.
 The Saturday market is one of the best in Singapore, arrive before 12pm to see the best of it.
 Then head to Tiong Bahru Bakery for a great coffee and a decadent treat.
 After that you could wander up to Yong Siak St and visit some of the quirky stores.
-If you fancy a casual but decent lunch then try ODP (Open Door Policy) for great food at reasonable prices.
+If you fancy a casual but decent lunch then try ODP (Open Door Policy) or Forty Hands.